labeveryday/Notes/Docker/README.md

 - Take advantage of the isolation offered by a VM without the overhead.
 - NOTE there is only one kernel

+What are two differences between a Docker volume and a bind mount?

+- A volume uses the /var/lib/docker/volumes path for storing volume data, while the bind mount can be mounted to any file path on a host.

+- Non-Docker processes can modify the data on the bind mount path, but they cannot on the volume path.

 ## Installing Docker (Ubuntu)

 ### Commands